misbah0710/Shopify_Challenge/README.md

 # Shopify_Challenge

-PLease open the Shopify_cahllenge folder
+PLease open the Shopify challenge folder

 For Answer 1: Please refer to Shopify_Challenge1.pynb file in question 1 folder.